TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="eviction-by"></a>
 `EVICTION_BY`</br>
 Use the EVICTION_BY clause to evict rows automatically from the in-memory table based on different criteria.
 You can use this clause to create an overflow table where evicted rows are written to a local SnappyStore disk store.
-It is important to note that all column tables (expected to host larger data sets) overflow to disk, by default.
+It is important to note that all tables (expected to host larger data sets) overflow to disk, by default.
 See [best practices](../../best_practices/optimizing_query_latency.md#overflow) for more information.
 The value for this parameter is set in MB.

 !!!Note:
 	EVICTION_BY is not supported for replicated tables.